ASKA™ 1.0 (concept design)

-NFT says ASKA was "developed with a team of experts with vast experience in aeronautical and autonomous AI systems, including the development of the most advanced unmanned air vehicles in Israel and the US.
+ASKA™ has said their aircraft was "developed with a team of experts with vast experience in aeronautical and autonomous AI systems, including the development of the most advanced unmanned air vehicles in Israel and the US.
 Our team includes air vehicle engineers, automotive engineers, aerodynamic engineers, flight control engineers, algorithm engineers, autonomous systems engineers, and electrical engineers, all of whom share our dream of reshaping the future of transportation with a real autonomous flying car."

-- Vertical takeoff and landing (VTOL) capabilities: Breakthrough technology delivers necessary thrust within a limited space.
+Vertical takeoff and landing (VTOL) capabilities: Breakthrough technology delivers necessary thrust within a limited space.
 All ducted fans are within limited asset space, similar to the size of a car.